Did you feel the ground shift recently? Google has been warning of this day coming and it is now here.

 Let me back up a bit and explain what SSL is.
 SSL stands for Secure Sockets Layer; it is the industry standard technology that encrypts data transmitted between an individual’s browser and the web server.
 The link guarantees that any data entered into the web server from the browser will remain private.
 Essentially, instead of having data visible to anybody that can intercept it for their own purposes, it is invisible with SSL in place.
 The technology is used by millions of company websites to protect their customers’ interactions with their online business.
 A good example of this is when you fill out a form on a website with your credit card information.
 You always want to see a green lock in the address bar because it means that you are using a payment system that will protect you from a hacker stealing your identity online after you click submit.
 It is also a good idea for websites to have the green lock for contact forms where you enter personal identification such as your phone number and address.

 So why do all the other pages need to be encrypted?
 Well the answer is they don't.
 Those pages don't have any way to enter anything and the information is visible to the public.
 Which brings me back to my original question: why is Google doing this?
 Google will do things to disrupt their own market.
-This keeps everyone aware and their website issues top of mind.
-This leads into awareness and conversation about how they appear on search engines.
+This keeps their website issues top of mind, which leads to awareness and conversation about how their websites appear on search engines.

 How do I secure my website?